Top Benefits of Pea Protein

 Consider older adults.
 Research shows we need significantly more protein in our diets as we age because it protects against frailty and age-related muscle loss that is known as sarcopenia.1 But for many seniors, getting all the protein they need through food can be next to impossible.

-For the aging adults in our lives—or anyone who has recently lost weight and muscle due to illness, injury, or bedrest—supplementing with a high-quality pea protein powder is an easy way to provide the extra calories and amino acids needed to gain weight.2 And because pea protein is lower in calories than whey protein or those sugar-filled “protein shakes,” pea protein will specifically help a person gain lean body mass, a much healthier type of weight re-gain.2
+For the aging adults in our lives—or anyone who has recently lost weight and muscle due to illness, injury, or bedrest—supplementing with a high-quality pea protein powder is an easy way to provide the extra calories and amino acids needed to gain weight.2 And because pea protein is lower in calories than whey protein or those sugar-filled “protein shakes,” pea protein will may help a person gain lean body mass, a much healthier type of weight re-gain.2

 Pea Protein for Bodybuilding